doombubbles/reforge-towers/LATEST.md

-- Fixed for BTD6 v42.0
+- Recompiled for BTD6 v45
-- Reforging now always costs at least $5